Distive/Distive/README.md

-# D Comment System
+# Distive Comment System
-D is a comment system hosted on the internet computer blockchain.
+Distive is a comment system hosted on the internet computer blockchain.
 More documentation incoming